4lch4/Ansel-API/README.md

 # Ansel

-Ansel is an API written in TypeScript using the Koa framework, providing endpoints to retrieve images/data from S3 buckets.
+Ansel is an API written in [TypeScript][3] using the [KoaJS framework][4], providing endpoints to retrieve images/data from S3 buckets.
 It was written to be used by my Discord bot, Tron, for commands that are image based such as `+wink` which would return a wink gif/image.

 ## Name